Skip to content

 Conclusion

-In conclusion, the mysqli_next_result() function is a useful tool for preparing the next query result set for mysqli_multi_query().
-By understanding how to use the function, you can efficiently execute and process multiple queries with PHP's MySQLi extension.
+In conclusion, the mysqli_next_result() function is a useful tool for advancing to the next result set when processing multiple queries with mysqli_multi_query().
+By understanding how to use the function alongside mysqli_more_results(), you can efficiently execute and process multiple queries with PHP's MySQLi extension.

 What does the PHP mysqli::next_result function do?